 - Scope.
 Only submissions reporting primary research in biology and the life sciences are eligible for posting on bioRxiv.
 Read more about bioRxiv’s scope.

 - Inappropriate, inflammatory, or offensive language or content.

 - Claims with implications for public health or other issues that should undergo peer review before posting.

 - Text overlap.

 - Copyright.
 The authors must have the right to post the full submission, including figures, under a CC BY license.
 Read more about licenses and copyright.

-Most preprints will appear on bioRxiv within a few days of submission.
+Most submissions that pass preprint checks will appear on bioRxiv or medRxiv within a few days of submission.
 Authors will receive a notification of successful preprint posting directly from bioRxiv or medRxiv.
 Once posted, a preprint cannot be removed from bioRxiv or medRxiv.

-The journal office will communicate with the authors if issues arise or screening indicates a manuscript is not eligible for posting to bioRxiv. medRxiv will communicate with authors in these cases directly.
+For bioRxiv, the journal office will communicate with authors if issues arise or screening indicates that a manuscript is not eligible for posting to bioRxiv. medRxiv will communicate with authors in these cases directly.

 To ensure that readers are always accessing the latest version of the manuscript, authors are encouraged to submit updates and revisions to bioRxiv or medRxiv directly up until the point of acceptance for publication.
 Consult the submission guides at bioRxiv and medRxiv for specific instructions.